uzh-dqbm-cmi/lab-website/content/post/datatc-intro/index.md

 ```

 That's almost half as much typing!
-And more importantly, a lot less to remember- no finicky filepaths, no obtuse file read syntax, and no long timestamped filenames to look up.
+And more importantly, a lot less to remember: no finicky filepaths, no obtuse file read syntax, and no long timestamped filenames to look up.

 Data files are the building materials we work with every day, all day.
 Working with them should be _effortless_.